- Written by Lindsey Crossmier

-Your regular doctor may make a copy of your card on your first visit so they will have it readily available on file.
-But pharmacies, testing labs, some doctors and other health care providers will require you to show it on each visit.
+Your primary doctor may make a copy of your card on your first visit, so they will have it readily available on file.
+However, pharmacies, testing labs, some doctors and other health care providers will require you to show it during each visit.

 Be sure to let your doctor or other health care provider know if you’ve received a replacement or updated Medicare card.
 They will need the new information.

-- U.S. Centers for Medicare & Medicaid Services. (n.d.).
-Get Started With Medicare.
+- U.S. Centers for Medicare & Medicaid Services.
+(2022).
+“Welcome to Medicare” package (Not Automatically Enrolled).
 Retrieved from https://www.medicare.gov/basics/forms-publications-mailings/mailings/signing-up/welcome-to-medicare-package

 - Edited By